ProjectEvergreen/www.greenwoodjs.dev/CONTRIBUTING.md

 ### Storybook

 For each component, a Storybook file should be included to demonstrate basic functionality, living alongside the component in its directory.
-Generally a default story is sufficient.
+Generally a default story should be sufficient.

 ```sh
 components/